yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "[stats] per [amount] population [cityFilter]"
 	Example: "[+1 Gold, +2 Production] per [20] population [in all cities]"

 	Applicable to: Global, FollowerBelief

-??? example  "[stats] in cities with [amount] or more population"
-	Example: "[+1 Gold, +2 Production] in cities with [20] or more population"

-	Applicable to: Global, FollowerBelief